Christchurch mosque shootings

-Two consecutive terrorist mass shootings took place in Christchurch, New Zealand, on 15 March 2019.
-They were committed during Friday prayer, first at the Al Noor Mosque in Riccarton, at 1:40 p.m. and almost immediately afterwards at the Linwood Islamic Centre at 1:52 p.m.
-Altogether, 51 people were killed and 89 others were injured, including 40 by gunfire.
-The perpetrator was an Australian man, Brenton Tarrant, then aged 28.
+On 15 March 2019, two consecutive terrorist mass shootings took place in Christchurch, New Zealand.
+They were committed during Friday prayer, first at the Al Noor Mosque in Riccarton at 1:40 p.m., and shortly afterwards at 1:52 p.m. at the Linwood Islamic Centre.
+In total, 51 people were killed and 89 others were injured, including 40 by gunfire.
+The perpetrator was identified as Brenton Tarrant, a 28-year-old Australian man at the time.

 Tarrant was arrested after his vehicle was rammed by a police car as he was driving to a third mosque in Ashburton.
 He live-streamed the first shooting on Facebook, marking the first successfully live-streamed far-right terror attack, and had published a manifesto online before the attack.
 On 26 March 2020, he pleaded guilty to 51 murders, 40 attempted murders, and engaging in a terrorist act, and in August was sentenced to life imprisonment without the possibility of parole – the first such sentence in New Zealand.

 The attacks were mainly motivated by white nationalism, anti-immigrant sentiment, and white supremacist beliefs.
-Tarrant described himself as an ecofascist and voiced support for the far-right "Great Replacement" conspiracy theory in the context of a "white genocide", cited Anders Behring Breivik and Dylann Roof as well as several other right-wing terrorists as inspirations within his manifesto, praising Breivik above all.
+Tarrant described himself as an ecofascist and professed belief in the far-right "Great Replacement" conspiracy theory in the context of a "white genocide".

 The attack was linked to an increase in white supremacy and alt-right extremism globally observed since about 2015.
-Politicians and world leaders condemned it, and the Prime Minister, Jacinda Ardern, described it as "one of New Zealand's darkest days".
+Politicians and world leaders condemned it, and the prime minister, Jacinda Ardern, described it as "one of New Zealand's darkest days".
 The government established a royal commission into its security agencies in the wake of the shootings, which were the deadliest in modern New Zealand history and the worst ever committed by an Australian national.
 The commission submitted its report to the government on 26 November 2020, the details of which were made public on 7 December.

-The shooting has inspired multiple copycat attacks, (Note: Cooycat attacks include: the Poway synagogue shooting, 2019 El Paso shooting, Bærum mosque shooting, Halle synagogue shooting, 2021 London, Ontario truck attack, Eslöv school stabbing, Kristianstad school stabbing, 2022 Buffalo shooting, 2022 Bratislava shooting, 2023 Jacksonville shooting, 2024 Eskisehir mosque stabbing, and the Antioch High School shooting.) especially due to its live-streamed nature.
-In response to this incident, the United Nations designated March 15 as the International Day to Combat Islamophobia.
+The shooting has inspired multiple copycat attacks, especially due to its live-streamed nature.
+In response to this incident, the United Nations designated 15 March as the International Day to Combat Islamophobia.

 Background

 Locations

-The gunman first attacked the Al Noor Mosque, the first mosque in the South Island, opened in June 1985.
-It is located on Deans Avenue in the suburb of Riccarton.
+The gunman first attacked the Al Noor Mosque on Deans Avenue in the suburb of Riccarton, opposite Hagley Park.
+It was opened in 1985, the first mosque in the South Island.
+Shortly after, he attacked the Linwood Islamic Centre on Linwood Avenue, 6 km away in the suburb of Linwood: it was opened in 2018.

-The Linwood Islamic Centre was attacked shortly after the Al Noor Mosque.
-It opened in early 2018.
-It is located on Linwood Avenue in the suburb of Linwood.